sathish19120/K8s/README.md

 Cluster: A group of machines (nodes) running Kubernetes.

-Node: A machine (virtual or physical) in the cluster; can be a Master Node or Worker Node.
+Nodes: A machine (virtual or physical) in the cluster; can be a Master Node or Worker Node.

 Pod: The smallest deployable unit, which encapsulates one or more containers.